xbeat/Machine-Learning/README.md

 Introduction to LoRA Adapters

 LoRA (Low-Rank Adaptation) is a technique used to efficiently fine-tune large language models.
 It reduces the number of trainable parameters by adding pairs of rank-decomposition matrices to existing weights, enabling faster and more memory-efficient adaptation of pre-trained models.

+## Zero-Shot Learning with Python

+Introduction to Zero-Shot Learning

+Zero-Shot Learning (ZSL) is a machine learning paradigm where a model can classify or make predictions for classes it has never seen during training.
+This approach leverages the semantic relationships between known and unknown classes to generalize knowledge.

 ## Introduction to Python Utility Function